tfjmp/website/content/post/phd-proposal/index.md

 and to show the limitations of previous work.
 This should be the basis to your claim of novelty, and it should be clear how the proposed work fit within the existing literature.
-The literature review should provide a **critical** assesment of past work, including:
+The literature review should provide a **critical** assessment of past work, including:
 1. the identification of seminal work in the topic area;
 2. the most closely related prior work;
 3. a clear discussion of their strengths and limitations.